 - Place the mouthpiece spirometer in your mouth.
 Make sure you make a good seal over the mouthpiece with your lips.

 A piece in the incentive spirometer will rise as you breathe in.

 - Try to get this piece to rise as high as you can.

 - Usually, there is a marker placed by your doctor that tells you how big of a breath you should take.

-A smaller piece in the incentive spirometer looks like a ball or disc.
+A smaller piece in the spirometer looks like a ball or disk.

 - Your goal should be to make sure this ball stays in the middle of the chamber while you breathe in.

 - If you breathe in too fast, the ball will shoot to the top.

 - If you breathe in too slowly, the ball will stay at the bottom.